dayhaysoos/use-shopping-cart/README.md

 `<CartProvider>` comes with several props that allow you to interact with the Stripe API and customize the Stripe experience.

+When loading up Stripe, don't forget to use your public Stripe API key with it.
+If you need help setting up your environment variables for this, [view a list of environment variable tutorials.](#Environment-Variable-Tutorials)

 ```jsx
 import ReactDOM from 'react-dom'